gasampaiosouza/python-recursion/README.md

 So, **what's a recursion?**

-`Recursion is the process in which a function calls itself directly or indirectly.` (GeekForGeeks)
+`Recursion is the process in which a function calls itself directly or indirectly.` [Geek for Geeks](https://www.geeksforgeeks.org/recursion/)

 When you call the same function inside itself, you have a recursion.
 Let me show you an example: